New Year’s Eve in Sydney

 There are great viewing areas on both sides of the harbour, so my strong recommendation is to stick to the side that you are staying on.
 Getting back across the bridge after it’s all over is tedious.

-Vantage Points around Circular Quay and The Rocks
+Vantage Points in Circular Quay and The Rocks

 If you’re after the classic Sydney NYE experience, the areas around Circular Quay and The Rocks offer some of the most sought-after views.
 Having spent many New Year’s Eves in this area, I can tell you it’s where the magic happens – you’re right in the heart of the action with the Opera House on one side and the Harbour Bridge towering above.
 The atmosphere here is electric, with crowds from around the world gathering to witness the spectacle.